 Breastfeeding while I have Zika virus:

 Zika virus has been found in breast milk.
-There have not been any reported cases of infants getting Zika through breastfeeding.
+Although a few cases of Zika have been reported in breastfed infants of women who were infected with Zika virus, it is not clear if the infants got the virus from the breast milk.
+In most cases, the virus is not expected to pass to the baby from the milk.
 Experts believe that the benefits of breastfeeding outweigh any potential risks of Zika virus infection through breastfeeding.

-Some research suggests that children with congenital Zika syndrome (CZS) can have trouble with feeding, such as issues with swallowing or suckling.
+Children with CZS can have trouble with feeding, such as issues with swallowing or suckling.
 If you are concerned about your baby’s feeding habits or weight gain, talk with your baby’s pediatrician.
 Be sure to talk to your healthcare provider about all your breastfeeding questions.

-A study showed that having a Zika infection lowered sperm count (number of sperms produced).
-This can affect men’s fertility (ability to get a partner pregnant).
-Sperms count returned to normal within several months after the infection cleared.
+One study showed that having a Zika infection lowered sperm count (number of sperm produced), which could temporarily affect men’s fertility (ability to get a woman pregnant).
+Sperm count returned to normal within several months after the infection cleared.